Modern Slavery

 Risk assessment and management

-1. Providing Services: We provide various facilities management services to our clients.
+- Providing Services: We provide various facilities management services to our clients.
 Typically, the more technically based services such as equipment maintenance, are provided inhouse by our own teams or by specialist subcontractors.
-Both of these are, by nature, highly trained and specialist skill sets and are considered to be low risk of Modern Slavery.
+Both are, by nature, highly trained and specialist skill sets and deemed to be low risk of modern slavery.
 However, on a small number of contracts, we provide soft services such as cleaning, catering, reception and reprographic services.
 These are delivered either in house or through third-party providers.
 Such soft services could be considered at a potentially higher risk of modern slavery existing.
 We seek to mitigate this risk through the following measures:

 The above core documents, updated processes and the targeted awareness of modern slavery and human trafficking within our supply chain help us to ensure that Dalkia UK complies with the spirit and requirements of the Modern Slavery Act.

-This statement is made pursuant to Section 54(1) of the UK Modern Slavery Act 2015 and constitutes the Modern Slavery and Human Trafficking Statement for the financial year ending 31 December 2023, as approved by the relevant Boards of Directors.
+This statement is made pursuant to Section 54(1) of the UK Modern Slavery Act 2015 and constitutes the Modern Slavery and Human Trafficking Statement for the financial year ending 31 December 2025, as approved by the relevant boards of directors.

 Title: Group CFO